Demetrius Shipp Jr.'s father produced "Toss It Up" for Tupac Shakur's "The Don Killuminati: The 7 Day Theory" album.

 The movie is named after Tupac Shakur's album "All Eyez On Me", which was originally released on Feburary 13th, 1996.

-Tupac's rap group, Outlawz, are in several scenes in the film.
+Tupac Shakur's rap group, Outlawz, appear in several scenes.
 The two remaining members of the actual Outlawz, Rufis "Young Noble" Cooper and Malcolm "E.D.I.
-Mean" Greenridge appear as themselves in several scenes with Tupac throughout the film, and even have a couple of speaking parts.
-Kastro and Napoleon do not appear as themselves in the movie and their roles are played by actors.
-The remaining members of the Outlaws are now deceased along with Tupac (Hussein Fatal, Yaki Kadafi, and Mussolini respectively).
+Mean" Greenridge appear as themselves in several scenes with Tupac throughout the film, and even have a few speaking parts.
+Actors portray Kastro and Napoleon.
+The remaining members, Hussein Fatal, Yaki Kadafi, and Mussolini, are now deceased.

 This marked Lauren Cohan and Danai Gurira's first collaboration outside of The Walking Dead (2010).

-Kat Graham and Lauren Cohen previously worked on The Vampire Diaries (2009) together.
+Kat Graham and Lauren Cohan previously worked on The Vampire Diaries (2009) together.